CrossRef/event-data-user-guide/event-data-manual.md

 Crossref Event Data is available via our Query API.
 The Query API allows you to make requests like:

- - give me all events that were collected on 2016-12-08
+ - give me all Events that were collected on 2016-12-08
- - give me all events that occurred on 2015-12-08
+ - give me all Events that occurred on 2015-12-08
- - give me all the Facebook events that were collected on 2015-12-08
+ - give me all the Facebook Events that were collected on 2015-12-08
- - give me all the events that occurred for this DOI on 2016-01-08
+ - give me all the Events that occurred for this DOI on 2016-01-08
- - give me all the twitter events that occurred for this DOI on 2016-01-08
+ - give me all the twitter Events that occurred for this DOI on 2016-01-08

 We will add other mechanisms for retrieving Events when we introduce the Service Level Agreement.

 The data is made available via a REST API.
-Because around a million events are collected per month, the queries are made to the API on a per-day basis.
-Even per day there are tens of thousands of events, so it's worth deciding on a query filter that matches your use case.
+Because around a million Events are collected per month, the queries are made to the API on a per-day basis.
+Even per day there are tens of thousands of Events, so it's worth deciding on a query filter that matches your use case.

 ## Reliability and Monitoring

-We will provide a Health Dashboard which will show how each component in the system and each external source is functioning.
-CED integrates with a number of external data sources, and is transparent about how we interact with them.
+We will provide a Status Dashboard which will show how each component in the system and each external source is functioning.
+CED integrates with a number of external Data Sources, and is transparent about how we interact with them.

 ## Service Level Agreement